Plan Prediction Services aims to improve planning around the world.

 After that he was a land specialist working at the UN-HABITAT headquarters in Nairobi, Kenya.

-Patrizia is an applied scientist who is currently working within a planning consultancy in Zurich, Switzerland.
+Patrizia is an applied scientist who is currently working as a data analyst for a laser scanning company in Zurich, Switzerland.

 Her Masters degree was from the University of Zurich, where she studied Geography with a specialization in Geographic Information Visualization and Analysis.